-Financial examiners review a company's financial records to ensure that they comply with existing laws and regulations.
-The two main areas that financial examiners work are 'risk scoping' (evaluating the health of a financial institution) and 'consumer compliance' (monitoring the lending activity of financial institutions).
+Financial examiners review a company's financial records to ensure that it is in compliance with existing laws and regulations.
+The main areas in which financial examiners work are 'risk scoping' (evaluating the health of a financial institution) and 'consumer compliance' (monitoring the lending activity of financial institutions).
 Examiners often must travel to work sites.
-This is typically a full-time office job that requires great accuracy and attention to detail.
+This is typically a full-time office job that requires great accuracy, integrity and attention to detail.

 Step 1: Obtain a Bachelor's Degree

-Before becoming a Certified Financial Examiner test, individuals must pass the organization's Accredited Financial Examiner or AFE test.
+Before becoming a Certified Financial Examiner, candidates must pass the Accredited Financial Examiner or AFE test.
 This test is administered by the Society of Financial Examiners (the SOFE).
-A bachelor's degree to pursue this designation.
+A bachelor's degree is needed to pursue this designation.
 Typically, the B.S. degree should be in the field of business administration with a concentration in accounting.
-These related programs generally include coursework in business, accounting, finance and economics.
+These programs generally include coursework in business, accounting, finance and economics.
 The SOFE also requires three semester hours of management courses or the equivalent.
 Without an accounting degree, a minimum of six semester hours in accounting is necessary to work for the Federal Deposit Insurance Corporation, a large employer of financial examiners.

 - Research the requirements.
-Along with the SOFE requirements to become certified, these professionals will also have to meet any individual education requirements for financial examiner set by federal and state governments.
+Along with the SOFE certification requirements, these professionals will also have to meet any individual education requirements for financial examiner set by federal and state governments.
 It is important that aspiring financial examiners research the qualifications in their areas before pursuing a degree.

 Step 2: Gain Work Experience

-Once entering the finance field, on-the-job training is typically provided and may last anywhere from a month to a year.
+After entering the finance field, on-the-job training is typically provided and may last anywhere from a month to a year.
 This training requires new hires to work under the supervision of a more experienced examiner.
-The AFE designation, which is required to pursue the CFE designation, requires proof of two years of continuous work experience in the insurance industry as a financial examiner or analyst.
+The AFE designation, which is required to pursue the Certified Financial Examiner title, calls for at least two years of continuous work experience in the insurance industry as a financial examiner or analyst.
 This experience can be applied to the three years that are required to become a CFE.

 Aspiring AFEs and CFEs must be SFE members in good standing before sitting for the examinations.
 Membership provides financial examiners with state, regional and national opportunities for continuing education and networking.
 Additionally, membership includes access to the SFE journal, which provides news about happenings in the field of financial examination.